-During the trial, doctors will use higher doses of drugs than you would normally need.
-They may give you them in a dose that works quickly, rather than over a long period of time.
+During the trial, doctors will use higher doses of medicines than you would normally need.
 This means your body responds more quickly, meaning the doctor will be able to find out sooner whether it will help you.

 What if my pain relief does not improve after the ITDD is implanted?